AdamWhittingham/adshell/README.md

 * `htop`, top with graphs, search and process tree
 * `ncdu`, a better du which automatically summarises things
 * `prettyping`, ping with graphs

+# Optional: Work/Personal
+There are some tools I only use at work or on a personal machine.
+These also rely on [Homebrew](https://brew.sh/) but can be triggered with:
+`make work`
+`make personal`

 Customisations
 --------------